-The key risks identified as increasing in 2020-21 have been managed through a number of mitigations and controls as we learn to live with the pandemic.
+The key risks identified as increasing in 2021-22 have been managed through a number of mitigations and controls.
 We consider the following issues to have the greatest influence over the way we deliver our work over the next year.
-They were identified as having a medium risk level at the end of 2020-21.
+They were identified as having a medium risk level at the end of 2021-22.

-Key risk Risk mitigation Individual members of staff are absent due to illness, etc resulting in loss of capacity for critical elements of business systems and delivery Ensure good internal communication and provision of desk instructions for business-critical functions.
-Reprioritisation of tasks where needed.
+Key risk Risk mitigation Individual members of staff are absent due to illness, etc resulting in loss of capacity for critical elements of business systems and delivery New fixed term posts recruited to help ease capacity and resource issues.
+Provision of desk instructions for business- critical functions.
 Continuously seek to improve the working environment by monitoring and improving staff satisfaction and absence levels.
-Strong focus on wellbeing for internal communications.
-Change in work priorities, competing expectations or insufficient prioritisation impacts on staff wellbeing Continue to embed values of integrity by being open and transparent keeping all staff informed of strategic direction and changes in priorities.
-Strong internal communications and leadership required from managers to ensure wellbeing of staff during Covid-19 response period.
-Continuous review of capacity with a strong focus on staff wellbeing which is monitored by regular staff surveys.
+Strong focus on internal communications promoting wellbeing and organisational development.
+Change in work priorities, competing expectations or insufficient prioritisation impacts on staff wellbeing Embed organisational values in how we work and underpinning the organisational development programme.
+Open and transparent communication keeping all staff informed of strategic direction and priorities.
+Strong internal communications and leadership in new ways of working to ensure wellbeing of staff and effective delivery of business plan.
+Continuous review of capacity and resources with a strong focus on staff wellbeing which is monitored by regular staff surveys.

 The Commission has mitigated these risks through the risk management framework, budget management, relationship management, horizon scanning and the organisational development programme and keeps the risks under active review.
-An emerging risk which we will closely monitor in 2021-22 is the potential disruption to delivery and business systems as a result of offering staff more permanent options of home working.
-We are anticipating this risk and preparing new policies, ways of working and adapting internal processes to ensure staff remain well connected across teams and the organisation.
+A new risk added to the register in 2021-22 is the potential disruption to delivery and business systems as a result of moving to new ways of blended office and home working.
+To mitigate this risk we have developed new policies and adapted internal processes to ensure staff remain well connected across teams and the organisation.

-Further detail on our risk management in 2020-21 can be found in the Performance Analysis (page 16) and the Governance Statement (page 24).
+Further detail on our risk management in 2021-22 can be found in the Performance Analysis (page 18) and the Governance Statement (page 26).